renovatebot/renovate/.github/contributing.md

 PRs will always be squashed by us when we merge your work.
 Commit as many times as you need in your pull request branch.

+## Re-requesting a review

+Please do not ping your reviewer(s) by mentioning them in a new comment.
+Instead, use the re-request review functionality.
+Read more about this in the [GitHub docs, Re-requesting a review](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request#re-requesting-a-review).

 ## Slack collaboration with maintainers

 Sometimes the codebase can be a challenge to navigate, especially for a first-time contributor.